 As part of the series to celebrate Credit Education Month, this week we will focus on understanding the concept of a credit freeze and a fraud alert.
-These two concepts are fundamentally different in the way they are applied under varied circumstances.
+Our credit counseling advice is to take the time to learn about the differences between them, as they are fundamentally different in the way they are applied under varied circumstances.

 A credit freeze also known as a security freeze is basically a restriction of access to your credit report.
 This makes it more difficult for identity thieves to open new accounts in your name.
 Most creditors need to see your credit report before they approve a new account.
 If they can’t see your file, they may not extend the credit.